kgrid/knowledge-objects/activator-workshop/no_install_required.md

 A list of Clinical Pharmacogenetics Implementation Consortium (CPIC®) guidelines can be found in knowledge object form in the [Knowledge Grid Library](http://kgrid.med.umich.edu/library2/#/).
 This tutorial will be using two objects authored for determining Codeine reccomendations based on the CYP2D6 gene, which can be found [here](https://umich.box.com/v/CPICKnowledgeObjects).

 For MacOS users, the following cURL commands can be run directly from the command line.
-If you are working in a Windows or Linux environment, naviagate to https://kgrid-demos.github.io/swaggerui/ in your browser and copy the below commands directly (no need to include your email address to use this website).
+If you are working in a Windows or Linux environment, naviagate to https://kgrid-demos.github.io/swaggerui/ in your browser and skip to the next section of these instructions, **Web Based API Interaction Through SwaggerUI**.

 **Step 2** Open the command line (MacOS Users).